Sestiere San Marco

 You'll find a captivating dialogue between past and present: avant-garde contemporary art exhibitions set against the backdrop of the palace's classical decorations.
 It's a unique blend that invites you to experience two worlds of creativity in one place.

-Explore the gallery's collections on Google Arts & Culture, from the comfort of your current location.
+Explore highlights from the gallery's collections on Google Arts & Culture, from the comfort of where you are.

 Who is Mr. Pinault?

-Two of his three visionary venues are located in Venice, offering visitors a unique blend of art and history.
+Two of his museum spaces are located in Venice, each offering a different perspective on contemporary art within historic settings.

 What to see nearby